ErikPohl444/ErikPohl444/README.md

 On the job, I'm ever-vigilant about them.

-This is a repo I put together after a full day of work of software engineering in other languages.
-On weekends, it was after a full work-week in other languages.

 I do this side-work because I love Python enough to spend my leisure time getting better at it.

 _Why do I have Python code up here with bad code smells?_

-I want to demonstrate I can write a rough draft of Python code to do a variety of things.
+I want to demonstrate I can write a rough draft of Python code to do a variety of things, even if I write it hastily and promise to come back to a toy project to refactor it.

-Also, I am getting much better (some of this is Yoda-aged code for me!)
-I do come back periodically and clean it up.
+Some of this is Yoda-aged code for me!
+I do come back periodically and clean it up, but my checklist for good code and a good repo is very long-- sometimes I find new projects to work on!

 Some of this code is just downright experimental: